Siyanho/project/Part1.md

 ### 1.Player1 and Player2 move asynchronously:

 By default, player 1 moves first and Player 2 moves later.

 Each time the player moves, the board is updated and outputs the latest board.

 Whoever gets to the wrong position or dead end first loses.

 In fact, player 2 may be at a disadvantage in this mode.

-    '''python
+    '''
     print('Please choose your opponent: Human or Computer?') anwser2=input('please enter H or C (Capital letters):')
     #if player chooses to play with a human